snadi/sca-demos/ReadMe.md

 ## FindBugs Demo

-* I downloaded the FindBugs jar file from this [link](http://prdownloads.sourceforge.net/findbugs/findbugs-3.0.1.zip?download).
-Note that there are alternative ways to run FindBugs (e.g., running it as an IntelliJ plugin).
-You can check them on their webpage.
+* I downloaded the FindBugs files from this [link](http://prdownloads.sourceforge.net/findbugs/findbugs-3.0.1.zip?download).
+Note that there are alternative ways to run FindBugs (e.g., running it as an Eclipse plugin or an [IntelliJ plugin](https://plugins.jetbrains.com/plugin/3847-findbugs-idea)).
+You can check them on their [webpage](http://findbugs.sourceforge.net/) or search for additional ways to integrate FindBugs in your workflow.

 * Run FindBugs on the current project (run the following command from the main directory of this project):